LornahOmbati/Quotationer_demo/README.md

 ## Note

-Please note that there is a live version available that is being used by a client and any attempt to duplicate this project may be copyright infringement.
+Please note that there is a live version available that is being used by a client and any attempt to duplicate this project may be copyright infringement violations.

 ## Acknowledgments